 Cary Funk from Pew Research Center talks about the impact of people’s ideology and education on their trust in scientists, medical treatments and vaccines, and how science communication can overcome this.

 So far, sending children back to school does not seem to have increased COVID-19 community transmission rates, even though EU countries have adopted different strategies.
 Keeping schools open is very important for children’s health and well-being.

 With many countries around the world beginning to see or anticipating a resurgence of COVID-19, attention has been turning to how to avoid an economically punishing second round of lockdowns while keeping transmission down.
 One method is by examining the types of hotspots where clusters of cases emerge.
 During the virus, clusters have already been ...

-“Test, test, test” was one of the mantras of the World Health Organization (WHO) director general Tedros Adhanom Ghebreyesus.
+“Test, test, test” was one of the mantras of the WHO director general Tedros Adhanom Ghebreyesus against COVID-19.
 The issue is particularly relevant in the “unlocking” phase several European countries are going through, as the curve of the pandemics bends.
 At this stage, and while effective vaccines or therapies are still not available, tests are crucial to keep the disease at bay.
 But are they effective and reliable?